Mexico › Puerto Vallarta

 What are the best beaches in Puerto Vallarta?

-Our favorites are Playa Caballo, a short water taxi ride from Boca de Tomatlán, with a tranquil setting, great sand, palm trees, and wonderful swimming; and Playa Colomitos, which has a real “hidden beach” feel (also accessible by boat or jungle trail).
+Our favorite beaches in Puerto Vallarta are Playa Caballo, a short water taxi ride from Boca de Tomatlán, with a tranquil setting, great sand, palm trees, and wonderful swimming; and Playa Colomitos, which has a real “hidden beach” feel (also accessible by boat or jungle trail).
 Playa de los Muertos in town has the deserved reputation for partying and a vibrant nightlife, as well as a growing LGBT scene.
 Playa Conchas Chinas and Playa Palito Verde are perfect for beach lovers looking for a quieter, more relaxed experience.
 For watersports, take a water taxi to Las Caletas or Las Ánimas.

 Do I need a car in Puerto Vallarta?

-Unless you intend to do a lot of exploring along the edges of Banderas Bay, it is not necessary in PV.
+Unless exploring along the edges of Banderas Bay, a car is not necessary in Puerto Vallarta.
 The city beaches are all easily accessible on foot or by taxi; the beaches to the south along the highway are easy to reach by cheap, regular buses from the Old Town, as well as by taxi.
-Beyond Boca de Tomátlan, you can only travel by water taxi anyway.
+Beyond Boca de Tomátlan, travel is only by water taxi anyway.

-The beaches to the north are strung out along 50km of coastline, so a car can save time here if you intend to visit several.
+The beaches to the north are strung out along 50km of coastline, so a car can save time here if the intent is to visit several.
 Cheap, local buses trundle up and down the coast all the way to Punta de Mita, but they can be frustratingly slow, and taxi rates are expensive for trips from PV beyond Nuevo Vallarta.

 Beaches south of Boca de Tomátlan can only be accessed by boat (or stiff hikes through the jungle).
 Water Taxis from Boca run to Las Ánimas (around 50 pesos; 10min) and Yelapa (around 80 pesos; 30min), but always check current schedules at the dock.
 More expensive water taxis depart Playa de los Muertos in the Zona Romántica, usually hourly in high season, for the same destinations.
 Private boats are also available, but these cost a lot more.